ErwinC0de/html5games/README.md

 Fork this repo and add a new game folder, it must not be a target of massive DMCA takedowns (ex: Eaglercraft) and must work.
 After uploading your game, create a Pull Request and it will be reviewed before being pushed here.
 ```

+a lazy way of doing this, you shouldnt do this